dfosco/dfosco.github.io/instagram-print.md

     <img src="/portfolio/assets/img/feature_prioritization.png" alt="Feature prioritization" class="img-8col shift-2col">
 </section>

-When the project began, we set out to find a strong concept to guide our design process.
-One that would not only address user needs, but also differentiate the product, as there are already lots of services used to print Instagram photos.
+When the project began, we set out to find a strong concept to guide our design process: one that would not only address user needs, but also differentiate the product from the several services that already print Instagram photos.

-After a few braistoming sessions, we set our core concept as an expansion of Instagram's brand into the real world by connecting Instagram into the old way of sharing — through printing and gifting pictures.
+We set our core concept as an expansion of Instagram's brand into the real world by connecting Instagram into the old way of sharing — through printing and gifting pictures.

 One of our main differentiators from the competition would become the feature that allows you to print pictures where your friends had you tagged, and vice-versa.

 ##Research

 ###Competitive analysis, user research and affinity mapping

-> one of our main value propositions: being able to print your friend's pictures, instead of your own only.

 We started the research phase by sending out a survey aiming to discover if potential users had the habit of printing pictures, their intentions when doing so and the frequency with which they printed photos.